Esenin/SSoftwareUpdater/README.md

 	* "link"  - link with instructions file in XML or JSON(not ready) you can find file format below

-	* "soft"  - will start setup with next run of main program
+	* "soft"  - will start setup when next time main program started

 ###example
  * updater --platform windows --version 032 --link http://127.0.0.1/updates.xml